steveloughran/formality/styleguide/styleguide.md

 #### MUST NOT
 1. MUST NOT impact the performance of the x86 code.
 This is the primary CPU family used in production Hadoop.
    While the project is happy to accept patches for other CPUs (e.g. ARM, PPC, ...), it must not be at the expense of x86.
 1. MUST NOT remove or rename existing methods.
+This has creasted hard-to-debug version compatibility problems in the past.

 ###  Maven POM files